pstrzalk/pstrzalk/README.md

 Hi!

-I'm a a CTO, consultant, and have been a full-stack developer since the 90s.
+My name is Paweł.
+I'm a CTO, consultant, and have been a full-stack developer since the 90s.
 I'm an author of multiple articles showing a creative approach to using Ruby on Rails.
 Currently, I'm excited about AI's potential and cross-tech discoveries.
 I'm a frequent speaker at conferences and meetups and a big supporter of the European Ruby scene.
 I build games for fun.
 ## How to reach me
 Pick any platform and do not hesitate to say "hi"
 - LinkedIn: https://www.linkedin.com/in/pawel-strzalkowski/